lthammond/CS315-midterm-Halfway_There/README.md

 ## Project Report
 ### Reflection
 The midsemester jam was an interesting test of my skills thus far, both with Godot and time management.
 I am getting pretty comfortable with the engine and have a good idea of where to look to find the things I need concerning it, but my time management definitely needs some work.
 The greatest challenge with this project was my ambitition versus amount of time I both had and wanted to work on the project.
 I got a decent head start before break, but fell behind as Wednesday rolled around.
 That being said, I am still proud of what I have created even though I had to cull a little bit of content to come to a finished state.
 Because of the shorter amount of time and my lack of confidence in the style department, I am still worried about the style guide and if I missed something despite combing through each scene.
 On that note, each iteration of each project I like to think my formating and hierarchy of folders and files gets cleaner, but the src folder could have used a few folders to make the bundle of scenes less messy.
 One last thing I found challenging in regards to this project was how to handle certain variables in Godot that I needed to hold onto even when switching back and forth through many scenes.
 After looking for a solution, the only one I could come across in a relatively short amount of time was to use a singleton global variable script to house said variables, but I thought I remembered to try and avoid that if possible.
+The only other potential solution I thought about (way too late into the project) was to make each area of my game exist in one scene, which could potentially work in a game the size of mine, but would probably not scale well with a larger game.

 ### Self-Evaluation
 - [X] D-1: The repository link is submitted to Canvas before the project deadline.